vaginessa/dns-wiki/FAQ.md

 > Use the following command in ADB shell or in Terminal Emulator as root (`su`):

 <code>iptables -L -t nat</code>

+To check on which place iptabes are stored simply use:
+<pre>which iptables
+which ip6tables</pre>

 <a name="FAQ3"></a>
 ##### (3) Packet processing in iptables